astsu777/dotfiles/README.md

 #### Openbox
 The folder *config/openbox* contains the entire configuration for the *Openbox* window manager.
 For more details, see the dedicated [README.md](https://github.com/GSquad934/dotfiles/tree/master/config/openbox#readme).
 In addition to this, there are folders for *Tint2* panel and *volumeicon* which themes the volume icon in the systray.

+#### SpectrWM
+The folder *config/spectrwm* contains the entire configuration for the *SpectrWM* window manager.
+For more details, see the dedicated [README.md](https://github.com/GSquad934/dotfiles/tree/master/config/spectrwm#readme).

 ## Zathura
 This program is used to display PDFs, eBooks, etc...
 It is very minimalist and can be customized via a configuration file (=*.config/zathura/zathurarc*).
 The configuration file sets the following: